Roosevelt Island: Mass transit

 When the island was being redeveloped in the 1970s, the UDC had planned to operate 20-seat electric minibuses there.
-As of 2023, MTA Bus's route operates between the island and Queens, making a loop around Roosevelt Island.
+As of 2025, MTA Bus's Q102 route operates between the island and Queens, with southbound buses ending at Roosevelt Island Tramway and northbound buses starting at the Roosevelt Island Subway Station.
 RIOC also operates the Red Bus, a shuttle bus service that circulates around the island.
 The latter service is fare-free, connecting apartment buildings to the subway and tramway.

 A ferry service ran from Welfare Island to Manhattan from 1935 to June 1956, although the island's old ferry terminal remained standing for several years.
 A ferry route ran directly to Lower Manhattan briefly during 1986.
 Roosevelt Island has been served by NYC Ferry's Astoria route since August 2017.
 The ferry landing is on the east side of the island near the tramway station.